jsr6720/txcowboycoder/README.md

 * add some `jekyll` header data

 Whoops. more like 80/20 I guess.
 Found some issus with the `tags` generation.
 Nothing a little regex couldn't fix but a stitch in time...

+### Archiving repository 2024-05-13

+This script has served its purpose for me.
+Got the content into my personal pages site. #mischief-managed

 ## ChatGPT4 augmented coding